mitchmac/hydeout-jekyll-starter/_drafts/6-significant-ways-to-reduce-your-screen-time.md

 ---
 layout: post
-title: 6 Significant Ways to Reduce Your Screen Time
+title: 5 Significant Ways to Reduce Your Screen Time
-excerpt: ''
+excerpt: Do you struggle with your screen time intake some days?
+Here are 6 significant ways to reduce your screen time...
-date:
+date: 2020-04-27 00:00:00 -0300
 last_modified_at:
-categories: []
+categories:
+- time management
-tags: []
+tags:
+- 'time management '
+- reducing screen time
+- phone addiction
+- good habits
+- priorities
 comments: false

 ---
 The struggle is real.
 Do you struggle with your screen time intake some days?
-Phone?
-Netflix?
-Social media?
-Many of us do, no shame, but there is a movement of folk trying to be more aware of how they are spending their time such as the Hands Free Mama movement.

-I was reading on the website - thriveglobal (helping the world’s leading enterprises unlock their people’s potential and create sustainable peak performance cultures...for work!).
+Many of us do, no shame, but there is a movement of folk trying to be more aware of how they are spending their time such as the [Hands Free Mama](https://www.handsfreemama.com/) movement.
+I was also reading on the website - [Thrive Global ](https://thriveglobal.com/)(helping the world’s leading enterprises unlock their people’s potential and create sustainable peak performance cultures...for work!).
 They are all about taking care of yourself to become more productive.
-I read their blog on reducing screen time and here are 6 Significant Ways to Reduce Your Screen Time that I read:
+I read their blog on reducing screen time and here are 6 significant ways to reduce your screen time that I'm recapping and adding my own twist too:

-## 1. Track Your Screen Time
+## 1. Track your screen time

 This is helpful because oftentimes time passes by quickly and it can often be more than you'd think!
-There are apps for this too.
+How often do I sit down to do something, get distracted, and then BAM!
+It's been 30 mins, an hour, etc. Sound familiar?
+And.
+There are [apps](https://www.digitaltrends.com/mobile/best-apps-for-limiting-your-screen-time/) for this too if you're an app person.

-## 2. Delete Time-Wasting Apps
+## 2. Delete time-wasting apps

-Unless you run an online business that needs certain platforms (I work online- most of my clients I keep on touch with on social media), then it’s unnecessary to keep these apps around.
-They are time suckers.
+Unless you run an online business that needs certain platforms (I work online- most of my clients I keep in touch with are on social media, for instance), then it’s unnecessary to keep these apps around.
+Or another idea I've read about is setting a boundary for yourself to only check in on desktop vs mobile.

-## 3. Set a Timer
+## 3. Set a timer

-Can't give up screeen time as much as you'd like?
-Using a simple timer can help you monitor your time.r
+Can't give up screen time as much as you'd like?
+Using a simple timer can help you monitor your time.
+Decide in advance how much time you'd like to spend, such as 15 minutes.
+Set and go.
+I often just use google's timer by typing in to google: "set 15 minute timer".

-4. Replace old habit of picking up your screen with new
+## 4. Replace your habit of picking up your screen with a new one

-4.
-5.
-6. Replacing the habit of picking up the phone with a more positive habit, such as picking up a book or calling a friend.
+Replacing the habit of picking up your phone with a more positive habit, such as picking up a book or calling a friend.

-5\.
-Take up a Hobby
-Like the above, picking up instead of reaching for your screens.
-You'll be more motivated to pick up your hobby instead!

-6\.
-Another thing I do is make the routines of when i use my phone.
-Print away at night.
+## 5. Set specific times and routines for using your screens

+You could set routines for yourself like: Mornings are only for using it during my morning routine, I put my phone away at 10 every night.
+I only use my phone for work..and so on.

-If you got value, feel free to share via social media, but if you are marjorly struggling in this area, I have a quick article to read that helps you to figure out where and why you are using screen times too much!
-It's so key to discover WHY so that you can reduce.
-Tips are awesome, but without this step, it's going to be much harder to reduce your screen time ... send me an email at [eastcoastkellyb@gmail.com](mailto:eastcoastkellyb@gmail.com) message if you'd like that article.
+And if you are majorly struggling in this area, I have a quick article to read that helps you to figure out where and why you are using screen times too much!
+It's so key to discover WHY so that you can reduce if that's what you'd like to do.
+Tips are awesome, but without this step, it's going to be much harder to reduce your screen time ... send me an email at [eastcoastkellyb@gmail.com](mailto:eastcoastkellyb@gmail.com) if you'd like to read that article too.

+Cheers,

+Kelly

+Did you find this helpful?
+If so, I would greatly appreciate if you shared it.

 ⁣